prof-rossetti/intro-to-python/exercises/web-app/checkpoints/7-integration.md

     return render_template("weather_forecast.html", zip_code=zip_code, results=results)
 ```

-After we get a weather forecast for the given zip code, we'll send the results to a new page called "weather_forecast", so let's create that page now in the templates directory, and place the following contents inside:
+After we get a weather forecast for the given zip code, we'll send the results to a new page called "weather_forecast", so let's create that page now in the templates directory, and place inside the following contents:

 ```html
 {% extends "bootstrap_layout.html" %}